Harrix/harrix-pylib/docs/funcs_md.md

 def split_toc_content(markdown_text: str) -> tuple[str, str]
 ```

-Separates the Table of Contents (TOC) from the rest of the Markdown content.
+Separate the Table of Contents (TOC) from the rest of the Markdown content.

 Args: